anderkve/educational_portfolio/README.md

-# educational_portfolio
+# Educational portfolio

-Educational portifolio, documenting some aspects of my teaching-related work and activities
+Educational portifolio, documenting some aspects of my teaching-related work and activities.